YTO - ATL

 What is the cheapest month to fly from Toronto to Atlanta?

-The cheapest month for flights from Toronto to Atlanta is January, where tickets cost C$ 589 on average.
-On the other hand, the most expensive months are December and July, where the average cost of tickets is C$ 753 and C$ 699 respectively.
+The cheapest month for flights from Toronto to Atlanta is May, where tickets cost C$ 684 (return) on average.
+On the other hand, the most expensive months are December and January, where the average cost of round-trip tickets is C$ 859 and C$ 781 respectively.

 How far in advance should I book a flight from Toronto to Atlanta?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Toronto to Atlanta, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Toronto to Atlanta, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know